-Anyway!
-The new ruby tiara was made by Garrard in 1973.
-The rubies used in the making of the new piece were also a wedding gift; Elizabeth received them from the people of Burma.
+With the ruby circlet still living in the Queen Mother’s safe, the new ruby tiara was completed for Queen Elizabeth II by Garrard in 1973.
+The rubies used in the making of the new piece were also a wedding gift.
+Elizabeth received them from the people of Burma.
 The gift included precisely 96 rubies, all of which are now set in the tiara.
-The Burmese people believe that rubies help protect the wearer from the 96 diseases that can afflict the human body — they definitely wanted to ensure that Elizabeth remained hale and hearty.
+The Burmese people believe that rubies help protect the wearer from the 96 diseases that can afflict the human body, and they definitely wanted to ensure that Elizabeth remained hale and hearty.